thegazettedata/data-processing/readme.md

 Directories:
 * raw: Where the raw data goes
 * edits: Where edited data goes.
 I put numbers in front of every edit I make so I can keep track of what I've done.
+Example: If the first edit I make is to trim columns, I'll call the file something like 01-trim.csv.
+If I then ran a concat-like functon, I'd call the second file something like 02-trim-concat.csv.
-* output: The final data for use.
+* output: Where to put the final, edited dataset.
 * sample: Includes files for reference
-* sql: If you port your spreadsheet over to a SQL database, you can put your SQL queries here
+* sql: If you port your spreadsheet over to a SQL database, you can put your SQL queries here.

 Files:
 * globals.sh: Global variables are placed here